codeclimate/codeclimate-rubocop/config/contents/style/even_odd.md

-This cop checks for places where Fixnum#even? or Fixnum#odd? should have been used.
+This cop checks for places where Integer#even? or Integer#odd? should have been used.

 ### Example: